recaptime-dev/legal-policies/docs/mod-policies/coc-enforcement.md

 ## General

-We follow the general advice on the version of Contributor Convenant our current code of conduct were adopted.
+We follow the general advice on the version of Contributor Convenant our current code of conduct were adopted, alongside Mozilla's diversity and inclusion guidelines, with some adjustments specific to our community and internal spaces.

-## Application of Consequence Ladder into Recap Time Squad community
+## Application of Consequence Ladder

+### Recommendations

+They're not treated as violations, although we'll log the case as informational internally.

 ### Warning (either simple or formal)

 Either the mod team, the project leadership or the squad leads should privately provide a written warning regarding the violation, along with clarity of violation and consequences of continued behavior.
+This should be apply to ALL ladders of enforcement.

 If this is their first formal warning, evaluate their access to internal/sensitive content within Recap Time Squad and consider temporarily revoking their NDA access.